neilzhu2/clarkdatalabs.github.io/INSTRUCTIONS.md

 Go to index.html file in clarkdatalabs.github.io repo.
 Find either Workshops or Projects section (listed with 'h2' tag), as appropriate.
-In the line starting with '{% assign...' (under 'div class="row pack'), type new repo name into list.
+In the line starting with jekyll 'assign...' code (under 'div class="row pack"'), type new repo name into list.
 *Keep repo lists in alphabetical order so that repos are easy to find.*

 ## 2. Adding an image to repository's panel